Pelosi says Trump has admitted to bribery as impeachment probe intensifies

 Two career U.S. diplomats, William Taylor and George Kent, testified on Wednesday in the first televised hearing of the inquiry that threatens Trump’s presidency as he seeks re-election in November 2020.

-Taylor, the acting ambassador to Ukraine, offered an account that linked the Republican president more directly to the pressure campaign on Ukraine.
+Taylor, the acting ambassador to Ukraine, offered an account that linked the Republican president more directly to the pressure campaign on Ukraine. [nL2N27T0DF]

 The public hearings follow weeks of closed-door interviews with current and former U.S. officials about Trump’s dealings with Ukraine.